Spafic/ASU_RTOS_Tasks/README.md

 ---

+> [!WARNING]
-> [!WARNING] > **Academic Integrity Notice**: This repository is intended for educational purposes and learning.
-Students should use it as a reference and study material while adhering to their institution's academic integrity policies.
-Direct copying is discouraged.
+> **Academic Integrity Notice**: This repository is intended for educational purposes.
+Students should use it as a learning resource while adhering to their institution's academic integrity policies.

+> [!NOTE]
-> [!NOTE] > **Getting Started**: Each lab builds upon previous concepts.
+> **Getting Started**: Each lab builds upon previous concepts.
 It's recommended to complete labs in sequence for optimal learning progression.

 ## Course Progression